Frequently Asked Questions

 Chevron

-In conjunction with preferred SIL providers, Good Housing provides a range of support services to help tenants live as independently as possible.
+In conjunction with our nominated SIL providers, Good Housing provides a range of support services to help tenants live as independently as possible.
 The level and type of support services available will depend on the tenants' needs and goals, including assistance with daily living tasks such as personal care, meal preparation, and medication management.
-Additionally, our preferred SIL providers are available on-site 24/7 to support all tenants.
+Additionally, our nominated SIL providers are available on-site 24/7 to support all tenants.

 Tenant FAQs